ChiragChrg/compression-library-benchmark/README.md

   Instantly compare multiple libraries.

 - 📦 **Flexible Payloads:**
-  Use the default 1MB JSON or upload your own (JSON, TXT, JS, TS, JSX, TSX).
+  Use the default 1MB JSON or upload your own text file.

 - 📊 **Detailed Results Table:**
-  View original, compressed, and decompressed sizes (KB), encode/decode times (ms), and total operation times-all side by side.
+  View original and compressed sizes (KB), encode/decode times (ms), total operation times, compression ratios, and size reduction—all side by side.

 - 👀 **Live Payload Preview:**
   See your loaded payload and its size before benchmarking.